 One of the main benefits of using an NDA with customers is that it can help protect your confidential information.
-While you’re jumping though the hoops of procurement, especially with a large enterprise SaaS sale there is a lot of information that may be asked for.
+While you’re jumping through the hoops of procurement, especially with a large enterprise SaaS sale there is a lot of information that may be asked for.
 This information is not something that a typical private company would expose.
-This can include financial information, customer testimonies/references, tech architecture, data processors and other proprietary data.
+This can include financial information, customer testimonies/references, tech architecture, data processors, and other proprietary data.
 By requiring customers to sign an NDA, you can ensure that they are legally bound to keep your information confidential, at least for the timeframe covered by the NDA.
 This can prevent competitors from gaining access to valuable information, and protect your business from potential legal disputes.
 As you can imagine, most enterprise customers are not just entertaining your product as a solution.
-They are probably talking to multiple software as a service companies and you don’t want to have your companies private information shared.
+They are probably talking to multiple software service companies and you don’t want to have your company’s private information shared.

 Another benefit of using an NDA with SaaS customers is that it can help establish trust with your customers.
 This is especially true if you use an MNDA – a mutual non-disclosure agreement.
 By demonstrating that you take the protection of your confidential information seriously, you can build a reputation for being a trustworthy and reliable partner when solving their tech needs.
 This can be especially important for businesses that looking to sign SaaS contracts that deal with sensitive or confidential information, such as those in the healthcare, legal, or financial industries but it’s also generally important for startups that are trying to build a reputation as a trustworthy solution in their space.